-This Planning Proposal is submitted to the Department of Planning and Environment (DPE) on behalf of Elanor Investors Group (the proponent) in support of a Planning Proposal to amend the Wollongong Local Environmental Plan 2009 relating to 43-65 Cowper Street, Warrawong (the Site).
-The Site has selected as part of the Department of Planning and Environment State-Assessed Planning Proposal Pilot Program as a significant opportunity to unlock housing supply.
+This Planning Proposal is submitted to the Department of Planning, Housing and Infrastructure (DPHI) on behalf of Elanor Investors Group (the proponent) in support of a Planning Proposal to amend the Wollongong Local Environmental Plan 2009 relating to the Warrawong Plaza at 43-65 Cowper Street, Warrawong (the Site).
+The Site has selected as part of DPHI's State-Assessed Planning Proposal Pilot Program as a significant opportunity to unlock housing supply.